-Q: Will I have the same walker/sitter every time Walk!
-ATX services my house?
+FAQQ: Will I have the same walker/sitter every time Walk!
+Atx services my house?

 Q: Do you take aggressive dogs?

-We are your one-stop shop for all things pet care.
-We do bathing, walks, pet sitting, boarding, day camp, training, nutrition advice, hikes, care for elderly dogs, and take care of cats, chickens, small animals, reptiles, you name it!
+A: When you become part of our pack you have access to 24/7 support.
+Day or night – if there is an emergency you will be able to text or call and we’ll be there to help you through whatever the issue may be.
+Once you’re in, you’re part of our pack!A full service pet care company – we are a one stop shop for all things pet care.
+We do bathing, walks, pet sitting, boarding, daycamp, training, nutrition advice, hikes, care for elderly dogs, and take care of cats, chickens, small animals, reptiles, you name it!

-A.We usually set a two-hour preferred time window in your client notes.
-For young puppies and clients who choose to schedule two daytime visits, we do accommodate a 1-hour range.
+A:We set a 2 hour preferred time window in your client notes.
+For young puppies and clients who choose to schedule two daytime visits, we accommodate a 1-hour range.

 Q. What are the benefits of a group dog walk?
 Why would I want my pup to walk in a pack as opposed to solo?

-A. Every dog is different, and for some dogs, it ends up being more appropriate for them to walk solo with us.
-In general, though, dogs are social animals, and the pack mentality comes naturally when appropriately introduced.
-All of our walkers are highly-experienced and trained to listen and watch our pack for body language and cues.
+A: Socialization Every dog is different, and for some dogs, it ends up being more appropriate for them to walk solo with us.
+In general, though, dogs are social animals, and the pack mentality comes naturally when appropriately introduced properly.our walkers are highly-experienced and trained to listen and watch our pack for body language and cues.
 This supervision, with an added forward momentum (giving them a purpose to accomplish together, a “job”) does wonders for a dog’s mental wellbeing.
-We want to see our dogs succeed, and we will take gradual steps to work them into our groups to ensure they’re comfortable and having fun!
-There are many other benefits of walking in a group.
+We want to see our dogs succeed, and take gradual steps to work them into our groups to ensure they’re comfortable and having fun!
 If you’d like to get more info to see if pack walks are a good option for your pup, please give us a call!

 Q. My dog has special needs.
 What are your accommodations for elderly or disabled pets?

-A. If there is an emergency at your residence, we will contact you immediately to see how you would like us to handle it.
-If we can’t get a hold of you, we will call your secondary and emergency contacts.
-If an emergency should arise with your animal one of our team leads (who are first aid and animal CPR certified) will be called, and the nearest one will come to triage the situation.
-If your pet needs more help than we can give them, we will rush them to the nearest vet clinic and call you on the way to explain the situation.
-Fortunately, we have not had many emergencies because of our rigorous safety protocols and knowledgeable staff.
+A: If there is an emergency at your residence we will contact you immediately to see how you would like us to handle it.
+If we can’t get ahold of you we will call your secondary and emergency contacts.
+If an emergency should arise with your animal one of our team leads (who are first aid and animal CPR certified) will be called and the nearest one will come to triage the situation.
+In the event the pet needs more help than we can give them we will rush them to the nearest vet office and call you on the way to explain the situation.
+Luckily, we have not had many emergencies because of our careful safety protocol and knowledgeable staff.
 However, we pride ourselves in responding effectively and calmly.